 No, Pix4Dfields is a standalone software for agriculture.

-Yes, you can import the exports from Pix4Dmapper into Pix4Dfields.
+Yes, you can import the exports from Pix4Dmapper into Pix4Dfields and vice versa.

-Pix4Dfields newest processing engine processes the data locally, offline, on your desktop.
+Pix4Dfields latest processing engine processes the data locally, offline, on your desktop.
+You can also use Pix4Dfields Cloud as part of your subscription.

 With every Pix4Dfields licence you will have access to Pix4Dfields on your desktop as well as to the Pix4Dfields in the cloud.